Parul University Law Admissions 2025

 You may also check:

-The counselling process for NLU admissions is done in five rounds.
-Candidates who have a valid score must register for the CLAT counselling process after paying the counselling registration fee and uploading the required documents.
+The counselling process for NLU admissions is usually done in five rounds.
+For CLAT 2025, the Consortium has notified only three rounds.
+Candidates who have a valid score must register for the CLAT counselling process by paying the counselling registration fee and uploading the required documents.
 After closure of the counselling registration window, the consortium will publish the CLAT allotment list for each NLU for each of the law programmes.
 The NLU 2025 seat allotment will be done on the basis of candidate’s score as well as the NLU preferences submitted by the candidate at the time of registration.

 It must be noted that candidates will gain admission in only those NUs which are part of their NLU preference list.
 Candidates have to clear the CLAT cut off for the respective NLU in which they want to seek admission.
 If the allotted candidates are satisfied with the allotted seat or have got the first choice NLU then they must choose the freeze option and pay the confirmation fee.
 If candidates are not satisfied with the seat and want to be considered for subsequent rounds of NLU admission 2025, they must choose the float option.
 If they don’t want to get a seat and want to exit the counselling, they can choose the exit option.

-Candidates have to add NLU preferences after the declaration of CLAT 2025 result.
-Candidates have to fill in their NLU preferences through their CLAT login.
-Last year, candidates had to add their preferences for NLU 2025 at the time of registration.
-This change has allowed candidates the benefit of targeting specific NLUs as per their performance in the exam.
+Candidates have to add NLU preferences after the declaration of CLAT 2025 result through their CLAT login.
+This allows the candidates the benefit of targeting specific NLUs as per their performance in the exam.
 Candidates can fill in those NLUs in which they have the highest chances of admission.

 Category | Counselling registration fee | Confirmation fee |